Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-College Essay Primer: Show, Don’t Tell
+College Application Essay: Show, Don’t Tell (With Example!)

-Most likely, you will be responding to essay prompts for the Common Application.
+Most likely, you will be responding to essay prompts for the Common Application or the Coalition Application.
 The key is to choose a prompt that you can respond to with relative ease—what do you feel confident writing about?
 Some believe that this is the time to take a risk just to set yourself apart, but sometimes, this causes unnecessary stress and anxiety.
 Remember, this is probably not the time to craft your magnum opus!
 The purpose of the application essay is another way to show admissions, in a straightforward way, why they should ultimately accept you.
 Remember, the reader won’t know that you picked what is “easy” for you to write about—they don’t know a thing about you!
 They will notice, however, how clear and confident your essay reads, which is always a positive.

-Another important factor is making sure your essay is not a drag to read—it needs to come to life!
+Another important factor is making sure that your essay is not a drag to read—it needs to come to life!
 As cliché as it sounds, my favorite advice is “show, don’t tell.”
 Don’t just summarize events, rather, do your best to conjure up the senses and feelings of the reader.
-Show them what kind of person you are.
+Show them the kind of person you are.
 For example, look at the following essay prompt from a past Common Application:

 “Discuss an accomplishment or event, formal or informal, that marked your transition from childhood to adulthood within your culture, community, or family.”